What is Ginjinha

 Ginjinha is served in a shot glass with one gray cherry at the bottom of the glass.
 Unfortunately, we have some stores using plastic cups.
 At the end of the day, the nearby waste bins are full of trash.

 In Obidos, Ginjinha is usually served in a small edible chocolate cup.
 I like this option, but sometimes the chocolate is low quality, damaging the experience!

-How many calories have in a glass of Ginjinha?
+How many calories are in a glass of Ginjinha?

 A shot glass of Ginjinha Liqueur has 103 calories.